bibbox/bibbox-documentation/docs/index.md

 This documentation describes BIBBOX Docker Framework. <br>

-* If you already know your way arround Docker and just want to install a local instance on Linux jump to [Install  guide](installation_v4_bibbox_linux)
+* If you already know your way arrund Docker and just want to install a local instance on Linux, jump to [Install  guide](installation_v4_bibbox_linux)

 ## Get started